Phylogenetic latent space models for network data: Applications

 \subsection{Criminal networks}

-There is a substantial interest in criminology on unveiling the nuanced organizational structures~of~criminal networks from the analysis of the complex connectivity patterns among the corresponding members \citep[see, e.g.,][]{calderoni2017communities,coutinho2020multilevel,campana2022studying}.
-Current attempts at addressing this fundamental goal are constrained by the lack of network models capable of learning~the complex multiscale architectures underlying highly-structured criminal organizations, and by the challenges that arise from combining the multiple noisy data sources available (including separate investigations from different law-enforcement agencies) \citep[e.g.,][]{bright2022reprint,diviak2022key}.
+There is a substantial interest in criminology on unveiling the organizational structures~of~criminal networks from the analysis of the complex connectivity patterns among the corresponding members \citep[see, e.g.,][]{calderoni2017communities,coutinho2020multilevel,campana2022studying}.
+Current attempts to address this goal are constrained by the lack of network models capable of learning~the complex multiscale patterns underlying structured criminal organizations,~and~by~the~challenges that arise from combining the multiple noisy data sources available (including separate investigations from different law-enforcement agencies) \citep[e.g.,][]{bright2022reprint,diviak2022key}.